Team 45 45 League

 22:00

-1. First Contact Deadline - If you have yet not posted game time offers, you must accept one of your opponent’s offered times, rather than make new offers.
+6. First Offer Deadline - If you have yet not posted game time offers, you must accept one of your opponent’s offered times, rather than make new offers.

 Fri.